Speak Kindly Of Your Volunteer Fire Department

 Messiahs- 2 The lead line is so silly that it’s pretty awesome.
 Sounds like a warped kids toy.
 But beyond that, the song is dismissible.
 Not much in the way of melody, song goes nowhere, and it sounds unmixed.

-And My Unit Moves- Piano pounds away as Pollard deeply croons.
+And My Unit Moves- 3 Piano pounds away as Pollard deeply croons.
 Seems like they ran out of other instruments to carry the last two tracks of this thing.
-Mildly catchy, mildly depressing, mildly good.
+Mildly catchy, mildly depressing closer.